romeOz/rock-template/docs/php.md

 Autoescape
 -----------------

-By default, escaping be made on all entities of a template, except chunks and some snippets (`ListView`, `For`,... see to the docs snippet).
+By default, escaping be made on all entities of a template, except chunks and some snippets (`listView`, `for`,... see to the docs snippet).

 ###Include